Did you purchase a vehicle that has Boogey Lights® installed on it?

 Identifying the LED Controller

 Assuming you have a multi-color system (most are), there will be an LED controller installed.
-You'll need to determine which model (model number begins with 'BLRC') you have which will be important for determining how the system is controlled (and how to operate it).
-Here are a couple of links to assist you:
+You'll need to determine which model (model number begins with 'BLRC') you have which will be important for determining how the system is controlled, how to operate it and identifying parts.
+Here are a two links to assist you:

-1. List of all controllers currently in production: This page shows all models with an overview of capabilities/specs for each.
+1. List of all controllers currently in production: This page shows all models currently in production with an overview of capabilities/specs for each.
 If your controller isn't on this list, it's an older model in which case you need to go to #2 below.

 2. List of all controllers that are out of production: This lists all controllers we've manufactured in the past 15+ years.
 These controllers have been replaced by the controllers listed in #1 above but you can download documentation and order parts for them even though they're no longer being made.

-Here's a link to our current GEN2 LED Controller light series.
+Here's a link to our current GEN2 LED Controller series.
+It's been in production since 2023 and is the most common multi-color LED controller we offer.
 You can see photos of what they look like.

 Trouble Shooting Your Lighting System